shruti-shirdhankar/Multi-Agent-AI-System/README.md

 # Multi-Agent AI System

 This project is a modular, multi-agent AI system that processes and classifies incoming data (Email, JSON, PDF), extracts structured information, flags anomalies, and maintains a shared memory for traceability and downstream actions.

-The 'data' file contains sample data.
+The 'data' folder contains sample data.
+The 'images' folder contains implementation screenshots.

 ---